Jacob Thomas (police officer): Biography

-Born on 15 May 1960 at Teekoy, a village in Kottayam district of the south Indian state of Kerala, Jacob Thomas did his schooling at St. Mary's High School in Teekoy after which he completed the pre-degree course at St. George's College Aruvithura before graduating in agricultural science from Kerala Agricultural University.
-Subsequently, he secured master's and doctoral degrees in agronomy, studying at the Indian Agricultural Research Institute, New Delhi and, later, obtained a second doctoral degree in human resources development.
+Born on 15 May 1960 at Teekoy, a village in Kottayam district of the south Indian state of Kerala, Jacob Thomas did his schooling at St. Mary's High School in Teekoy after which he completed the pre-degree course at St. George's College Aruvithura before graduating in BSc Agricultural from KAU.
+Subsequently, he secured PG and PhD degrees from Indian Agricultural Research Institute, New Delhi.
+Later, obtained a second PhD in human resources development.
 He also earned a postgraduate diploma in Environment and Sustainable Development.
 In 1984, he passed the Civil Services Exam to be inducted into the service in 1985.

 Jacob Thomas is married to Daisy.